-''' (create-symbolic-link source-path destination-path) procedure This procedure creates a symbolic link between source-path and destination-path.
+(create-link source-path destination-path) procedure This procedure creates a hard link between source-path and destination-path.
 The argument source-path must be a string denoting the path of an existing file.
-The argument destination-path must be a string denoting the path of the symbolic link to create. '''
+The argument destination-path must be a string denoting the path of the link to create.